-Fig. Parked vehicles encroaching footpath and cycle track in KK Nagar, Chennai

-The Traffic Police is a key stakeholder in ensuring encroachment free sidewalks.
-They need to be involved from the process of planning and implementation, to ensure the enforcement of the rules.
+Fig. (below) Parked vehicles encroaching footpath and cycle track in KK Nagar, Chennai Learnings: The traffic police, is a key stakeholder in ensuring encroachment free sidewalks.
+They need to be involved in the process, from planning till implementation, to ensure the enforcement of the rules.